Take the survey

 About the Survey

-Fannie Mae has partnered with industry leaders on a national survey effort to collect and analyze multifamily property energy and water consumption and costs in the United States.
-Participating industry partners include Commercial Real Estate Finance Council (CREFC), Enterprise Community Partners, Mortgage Bankers Association (MBA), National Apartment Association (NAA), National Council of State Housing Agencies (NCSHA), National Multifamily Housing Council (NMHC), NeighborWorks America, Stewards of Affordable Housing for the Future (SAHF), and Urban Land Institute (ULI).
-Bright Power, a firm with expertise in multifamily energy and water efficiency, will be assisting Fannie Mae in the collection of the data.
+Fannie Mae partnered with industry leaders on a national survey effort to collect multifamily property energy and water consumption and costs in the United States.
+Industry partners who participated included Commercial Real Estate Finance Council (CREFC), Enterprise Community Partners, Mortgage Bankers Association (MBA), National Apartment Association (NAA), National Council of State Housing Agencies (NCSHA), National Multifamily Housing Council (NMHC), NeighborWorks America, Stewards of Affordable Housing for the Future (SAHF), and Urban Land Institute (ULI).
+Bright Power, a firm with expertise in multifamily energy and water efficiency, assisted Fannie Mae in the collection and analysis of the data.
 The anonymized survey data will be used to update the ENERGY STAR® 1-100 energy performance score and the U.S. Environment Protection Agency’s (EPA) Water Score for multifamily housing.
 These publicly available metrics allow building owners and managers to track and compare their energy and water use.

 Resources